hpreston/nso-getting-started/01-installing-nso.md

 ## Pre-requisites
 ### Operating System
 Cisco NSO can run on macOS or on Linux systems.
 If you are a Window's user (or if you don't wish to install it natively on your laptop), you can install NSO on a Linux virtual machine.
 For small lab networks you'll only need a single vCPU and 2-4 GB of RAM.
+If you use Vagrant to manager local Linux virtual machines, there is a NSO Vagrant file as well: [https://github.com/NSO-developer/nso-vagrant](https://github.com/NSO-developer/nso-vagrant).

 NSO also runs quite well within Docker Containers, and you can find resources for that at [gitlab.com/nso-developer/nso-docker](https://gitlab.com/nso-developer/nso-docker).